Luthey-Schulten-Lab/SummerSchool_2025/CME/README.md

 ###  Copy Tutorials into Your Own Directory

-Navigate to your user directory under `/projects/beyi/`
+Navigate to your user directory `/projects/beyi/$USER` that automatically created after Delta adding you to this project.

 ```bash
 cd /projects/beyi/$USER